Lofrano/Caio_Lofrano_Portfolio/README.md

 # Caio Lofrano
-Grown up in Taipei, I am a Brazilian who has graduated from both a Taiwanese high school and university.
+Grown up in Taipei, I am a Brazilian who has graduated from both a Taiwanese high school and university and now a Web3 Community Manager ready to bring up to the masses what's to come next.

-Since my 3rd academic year I have been involved in the startup scene in Taipei, and since then I always try to create connections that later can evolve into a meaningful project.
+Since my 3rd academic year I have been involved in the startup scene in Taipei, and since then I always try to create meaningful connections that later can evolve into a greater good.

-Back in 2018, I had Interned at Whoscall and that gave me an eye opening experience, that would further bring me into the digital world.
+Back in 2018, I had Interned at Whoscall and that gave me an eye opening experience into the start up space, that would further bring me into the digital world.
-Now I make products and ideas come true through team building and cooperation.
+Now I make products and ideas come true, through community building and collaboration in the web3 space.

 [Blog](https://medium.com/@caio.lofrano) | [LinkedIn](https://www.linkedin.com/in/caiolofrano/) | [Github](https://github.com/Lofrano)